 Pregnancy Bed Rest

 Add up all the time missed away from work and two things may become apparent.
-The benefit amount may not be enough, and the duration may be too short.
+The claims amount may not be enough, and the duration may be too short.
 Six months does not last long enough to span a complicated pregnancy, followed by your recovery from childbirth.

-Consider purchasing NJ short term disability for pregnancy before getting pregnant and increase level of income replacement, and payment duration to provide your family the security it needs.
+Consider purchasing NJ short term disability for pregnancy before getting pregnant and increase the level of income replacement, and payment duration to provide your family the security it needs.

 NJ temporary disability benefits for maternity leave last of up to six (6) weeks after the actual delivery date.
-Entitlements may be payable for a longer period if your doctor certifies that you have a specific complication related to the pregnancy; you have a Caesarean section; or you have another simultaneous disability.
+Entitlements may be payable for a longer period if your doctor certifies that you have a specific complication related to the pregnancy; you have a Caesarean section, or you have another simultaneous disability.